Custom AIPC Builds for Healthcare IT: A Blueprint

 This decision has two main parts.
 First, you’ll need to select the AI frameworks and platforms that are best suited for your specific healthcare application.
 Second, you have to create a solid plan for how this new solution will integrate with the complex web of systems already running in your healthcare environment.
 Getting this right is critical, and it’s where having a partner that manages the entire stack can make a huge difference.
 By handling the infrastructure and integrations, a comprehensive platform like Cake lets your team focus on what they do best: solving healthcare challenges.

-Find the best AI platforms and frameworks
+How to find the best AI platforms for healthcare

 The AI landscape is full of powerful tools, and your job is to find the one that fits your project’s purpose and complexity.
 You don’t need the most complicated tool if a simpler one will get the job done right.
 For many custom builds, developers turn to popular open-source libraries like PyTorch or TensorFlow.
 These frameworks provide the flexibility to build and train models from the ground up.